Dermal Filler Injections in Brighton

 As the face ages it loses volume and elasticity.
 Hyaluronic acid is naturally found in skin and retains water, hydrating the skin and replacing volume for a younger fresher appearance.
 Dr DeGiovanni is a Consultant Dermatologist who is experienced in the use of injectable fillers.
 She uses the Juvaderm® product range, market leaders with products that deliver a natural smooth look.
 Click here for more information on juvaderm®.
 This innovative range of products can last up to 12-18 months.

 Dr DeGiovanni uses fillers to subtly enhance and define the skin for a natural looking result.
-She adds volume to lips, treats smokers lines around the lips, nasolabial folds (creases between the nose and mouth), marionette lines (vertical creases at the corner of the mouth) , and frown lines.
+She adds volume to lips, treats smokers lines around the lips, nasolabial folds (creases between the nose and mouth), marionette lines (vertical creases at the corner of the mouth) , and upper cheeks.

 Injectable fillers can smooth out facial folds and wrinkles, add volume to the lips, and contour facial features that have lost their volume and fullness due to aging, sun exposure, illness, etc. Facial rejuvenation can be carried out with minimal complications.
-These dermal fillers are injected under the skin with a very fine needle or a blunt cannula where appropriate to produce less bruising.
+These dermal fillers are injected under the skin with a very fine needle.
 This produces natural appearing volume under wrinkles and folds which are lifted up and smoothed out.

 Hyaluronic acid fillers are not animal derived.
 The fillers Dr DeGiovanni uses biodegrade with time so they are not permanent and re-injection is necessary.
 The normal duration for the aesthetic effect is 6-12 months depending on the site and other factors such as sun exposure and smoking.